jakebrehm/geophotos/readme.md

-**GeoPhotos** is a package to pull, plot, and analyze coordinates from photos.
+**GeoPhotos** is a package to pull, analyze, and plot coordinates from photos.

 ---
 # What is **GeoPhotos**?